Do you dream of a more peaceful life in closer connection with nature?

 Many people at Heartwood work remotely.
 We have a great little regional airport and high speed internet (up to 50 Mbps).

 Kids are safe, loved, and well-supported.
 They grow up in a safe little village with other kids and an amazing play structure.
 They’re able to run free in the surrounding forests.
 It’s the kind of idyllic childhood that was once common, but is now all too rare.

-We currently have a few homes for sale or rent and are in the process of adding 14 more homes in Phase 2.
+We don't currently have any homes for sale or rent, but we're in the process of adding 14 more homes in Phase 2.
 Joining Heartwood Cohousing is kind of the best of both worlds – you can be on the ground floor of our new Phase 2 development, but also part of a thriving, established community.